 When the sleeve cap is reached, there are two options.
 First, keep the sleeve stitches “live” and join them to the body by decreasing them with a body stitch every couple of rows.
 Second, work the body and sleeve caps separately and graft them together afterward.

 Seamless patterns are out there, at least to begin with it might be preferable to follow an existing pattern and get the general idea of how it works.
-There are books on the subject, Barbara Walker's Knitting From the Top not only deals with seamless patterns, but teaches how to knit them from the top down (this article addresses bottom-up patterns as that is how most flat patterns are written).
-There are a number of good online knitting forums with very experienced knitters who would be happy to help with specific questions - Ravelry.com has several groups devoted to one-piece knitting, Seamless Knitting is a good one.
+There are books on the subject: Elizabeth Zimmerman’s Knitting Without Tears deals with seamless sweaters worked from the bottom up, while Barbara Walker’s Knitting From the Top not only deals with seamless patterns, but teaches how to knit them from the top down.
+Ravelry.com has an advanced pattern search that allows you to look for seamless patterns.
+They also have several groups devoted to one-piece knitting; Seamless Knitting is a good one.

 Seamless knitting may seem daunting at first, but it’s a skill worth mastering.
 You can do it!